Cavtat was not in my plans.

 - Hotel Croatia Beach – Southern side of Sustjepan Peninsula

 Another option is to visit the beaches of towns such as Mlini, Srebreno and Plat.
-The boats connecting Cavtat to Dubrovnik stops at these towns.
+The boats connecting Cavtat to Dubrovnik stop at these towns.

 Relax at a Beach Club